Magento Guides

 What are Magento Widgets?

 Magento widgets are pieces of code which allow you to place content in a specific place in your store.
-Widgets can feature various types of content from dynamic product blocks and CMS blocks to images, videos, text and other elements.
+Widgets can feature various types of content from dynamic product blocks and to images, videos, text and other elements.
 In Magento, you can add widgets via the admin panel by setting specific display options.

 Widgets are incredibly flexible, highly functional and easy to manage.
-You can place them at any block reference in your store and use them for
+You can place them at any block reference in your store and use them for various purposes.
+The

 A blog is an invaluable asset to any online store.
 Not only do you establish yourself as an expert in some niche but you also create a free source of organic traffic.
 Once you create keyword-specific content you'll start getting traffic.
 But making it more targeted requires more than that.